kitajchuk/clutch/README.md

 You can add documents as the `Page` type and then link them in the `Site Navigation` from within the `Site` document.
 The query system will resolve URLs for `Page` documents in a different way then other content types.
 If you have a `Page` called `foobar` for instance, it will resolve the URL `/foobar` so you don't have to do `/page/foobar`.

-The API access endpoint under Settings/API & Security can be added to `server/config.js` by swapping out the url value for the `apiAccess` variable.
+The API access endpoint under Settings/API & Security can be added to `server/config.js` by swapping out the url value for the `config.api.access` property.

 Here are some helpful links for working with Prismic API:
 * [Developers Manual](https://prismic.io/docs/old/documentation/developers-manual)